luizalabs/teresa/CONTRIBUTING.md

 # Tips on Testing

-You basically need a Kubernetes cluster (with the correponding kubectl config) and a S3 API compatible server.
+You basically need a Kubernetes cluster (with the corresponding kubectl config) and a S3 API compatible server.

 Compile the server and client with you modifications: